Sing jazz: advanced

 - ear training and music theory relevant to the demands of the repertoire

-- ear training and music theory relevant to improvising
+- ear training and music theory relevant to developing your ability to improvise

 - learn repertoire including bebop and vocalese